MailTape/MailTape-v1/_posts/2020-06-07-Endless-Forms.md

 ---
 <p id="introduction">We are so excited to welcome [Endless Forms](https://soundcloud.com/endlessforms) to select a Sunday morning playlist with us.
 <br><br>
-Endless Forms creates ebbs and flows of intensity through his instrumentals, all as a backdrop to his intricate and powerful lyricism.
+Endless Forms constructs ebbs and flows of intensity through his instrumentals, all as a backdrop to his intricate and powerful lyricism.
 I recommend listening to his entire album as it plays as an epic of self examination and discovery, with each song effortlessly feeding into the next.
 </p>